 He likes looking for a couple of essential things.
 One is a good viewing location, so that people can see the design properly.
 That either means the piece needs to be on a slope or there needs to be a vantage point for people to look down on the (essentially) 2D piece of work.

 The other important factor is contrast.
 Raking up brown leaves on brown dirt doesn't make a very good design, but bright red on deep green grass catches eyes.

-Next year he intends on continuing his art, with Vancouver parks his template.
 Typically he hits areas in English Bay, Stanley Park, and south of False Creek, so it might worth keeping an eye out in 11 months.

-And next year might bring a new twist; he's considering leaving a rake at a site after he's started a design.
+He's also considering leaving a rake at a site after he's started a design.

 "Then I can come back later to see what became of it," he says.
 "So people can either choose to add to it or help maintain it."

 - This story was originally published Nov.
 14, 2021 and updated Oct.
 23, 2023.